Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

-Since the source is compact, $\omega L/c_0 \ll 1$, where $L$ is radius of the sphere.
-Outgoing wave solution of eq.~(\ref{Einstein_field_equations_linear_low_indices}) in the far field has the form
+Since the source is compact, $\omega L/c_0 \ll 1$, with $L$ denoting radius of the sphere.
+A solution of eq.~(\ref{Einstein_field_equations_linear_low_indices}) for an outgoing wave has the form

-with $r$ denoting distance from the source.
-Thereby, we neglect any terms of order $r^{-2}$ (the near-field terms).
-After removing the time dependence on both sides of eq.~(\ref{Einstein_field_equations_linear_low_indices}), we obtain a second-order tensor form of the Helmholtz equation,
+where $r$ represents distance from the source.
+Thereby we neglect all terms which decay with $r^{-2}$ (the near-field terms which do not contribute to the radiation).
+After replacing $\partial^2/\partial t^2 = (-j\omega)^2 = -\omega^2$ and removing the common time dependence $e^{-j\omega t}$ on the two sides of eq.~(\ref{Einstein_field_equations_linear_low_indices}), we obtain a second-order tensor form of the time-independent Helmholtz equation,

-Next we integrate the left-hand side over the source region, which gives the following terms:
+Integrating the left-hand side over the compact source region with the volume $V = 4 \pi L^3/3$, bounded with the spherical surface $S = 4\pi L^2$ gives the following terms: